mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 constraints.
 We believe it is most instructive to describe these in the order they are handled during construction.

+#.
+Construction of TimeSeries or Seismogram objects are driven by
+    document data read from a collection containing documents with key-value pairs that match at least a set of fundamental attributes required to construct any such datum.
+For example, the number of points in the data vector of a TimeSeriers (columns in the Seismogram sample matrix) always requires a value to be associated with the key `npts`.
-1. Construction of TimeSeries or Seismogram objects are driven by document data read from the wf_TimeSeries or wf_Seismogram collection respectively.
-By default the entire contents of each document are loaded into Metadata with no safety checks (defined above as "promiscuous mode").
+    By default the entire contents of each document are loaded into a Metadata container with no safety checks (defined above as "promiscuous mode").
 Options allow Metadata type checks to be enabled against the schema.
 In addition, one can list a set of keys that should be dropped in the read.

-2. By default normalized Metadata can only be loaded through cross-referencing id keys (currently source_id, site_id, and/or channel_id but more may be added).
-    The set of which collections are to be loaded are controlled by optional parameters in each reader.
-An important constraint is that for all normalized collections defined as required, if the cross-referencing key is not defined a reader will ignore that datum.  :code:`read_data` silently signals that condition by returning a None.  :code:`read_ensemble_data` and :code:`read_distributed_data` normally silently skip such data.
-That model is intentional because it allows initial loading of a large data set with unresolvable anomalies that prevent one or more of the cross-referencing ids from being defined.

-3. The waveform data is read and the data object is constructed.
-If that process fails the data will be marked dead and an error log posted with the reason (e.g. a file not found message).

-4. If the sample date read is successful the error log will normally be empty after any read.
+When running in "cautious" or "pedantic" mode attributes not defined in the schema will be dropped.
+In "cautious" mode attributes that cannot be converted will be killed.
+In "pedantic" mode any type mismatches will cause the datum to be killed.
+Any datum killed in this will way will be returned as a "mummy", which is the husk of the object containing Metadata, error log data, and an empty sample container.
+Such data will also have the attribute `is_abortion` set true.

+#.
+The sample data are loaded.
+How that happens depends on multiple
+    attributes that are expected to be found in the input document or passed via optional parameters to `read_data`.
+Currently, the top branch in the decision chain on how to handle sample data is controlled by the keyword `storage_mode`.  `storage_mode` is expected to be defined in all wf document, but if it is missing the value passed by a function argument with the same name will be used.
+The current list of values for `storage_mode` are:  (1) "file" for conventional file storage, (2) "gridfs" for storage using a MongoDB feature with the same name, and (3) "url" to read from a web address
+    (currently that means web services but the concept is more generic).
+    Be aware this list may change in the future as IT systems evolve.
+    The whole point of this approach is to provide a mechanism to abstract the reading process.
+Using `storage_mode` in combination with other (method dependent) attributes.

+#.
+If the `normalize` argument is not empty the reader attempts to
+    load attributes defined for the normalizing collection.
+Since version 2 of Database normalization can be defined one of two ways :
+    (1) a list of subclasses of the `:class:BasicMatcher`, or (2) a list of strings defining collection names (e.g. "source").
+    The feature of allowing the use of `:class:BasicMatcher` implementations was done for efficiency.
+    (The developer discussion of this feature and why it improves performance can be found `here.<https://github.com/mspass-team/mspass/discussions/303>`__.)
+    Note that using the verson 1 construct of a list of collection names will always be much slower because it implies a Database Id matcher with the collection name.
+Not only does that require an additional database query for each datum created but in the current implementation it also requires constructing the python class that implements the queries on each read call.
+    Normalization failures will, by default, cause the datum to be killed and defined as an "abortion".

-5. If processing history is desired the :code:`load_history` option needs to be set true.
+#.
+If processing history is desired the :code:`load_history` option needs to be
+    set true.
 In a reader the only action this creates is initialization of the ProcessingHistory component of the data with a record providing a unique link back to the data just read.

-We reiterate that the overall behavior of all readers are controlled by the :code:`mode=` argument common to all.
-The current options are: :code:`promiscuous`, :code:`cautious`, and :code:`pedantic`.
-Detailed descriptions of what each mean are given above and in the sphynx documentation generated from docstrings.
+#.
+Any datum created by `read_data` and marked live should have an empty error log
+    on return.
+It is good practice before running a large dataset to run a pure read only job that produces a report on the number of two key measures of reliability:  (1) the number of live entries for which the error log is not empty, and (2) the number of abortions.

 Update Concepts
 ---------------
 As noted above an update is an operation that can be made only to Metadata.
-In MsPASS Metadata map directly into MongoDB's document concept of name-value pairs, while the waveform data are stored in some version of a file.
+In MsPASS Metadata map directly into MongoDB's document concept of name-value pairs, while the waveform data are stored by some other mechanism defined by the `storage_mode` attribute.
 We know of two common application for a pure Metadata update without an associated save of the waveform data.

 1. A processing step that computes something that can be conveniently